Dropdead072/Dropdead072/README.md

 - 👋 Hi, I’m Max (@Dropdead072), student of the HSE
-- 👀 I’m interested in Machine Learning and C++
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning ML, math behind it and algorithms/C++
+- 🌱 I’m currently learning ML and math for all those crazy ML sillies
 - 💞️ I’m looking to collaborate on any interesting projects
 - 📫 You can either mail me on dropdead.cbnr@gmail.com or message me on TG (@dropdead72), just please let me know you are from Git